Penny sat with her feet up on the table in the Ravenwing‘s communal living-room and kitchen, a scowl on her face.

 The vidwindow with Seera’s face appeared in front of her.
 Seera brightened, but it lacked the genuine warmth of Hae Lee’s smile.

 “Hello Ranger Dreadful, how may I help you?”

 “Final casualty reports have reached ten.
 Macrae McCarty died of asphyxiation before care could reach him.
 Subject was rendered unconscious through blunt force trauma and then paralysed through illegal nanomachine manipulation.
 The resulting combination prevented him from moving and allowing his airways to open normally leading to asphyxiation and death.”

 Penny took a deep breath of the scented air and continued.
 “Since I began this report I have gained transport on the Jumpship ‘Solar Light’ and am now en route to Mars.
 ETA is estimated at six weeks.

 Confirm I still have Wu Gang Shu in custody.
 Though he is certainly not happy about it.
 I will not be pressing charges against Cho Hae Lee, it is my determination that she was forced to become an accessory to her crew’s criminal activities under duress.
 She has no prior convictions or encounters with law enforcement prior to her involvement with the Ravenwing crew and committed no offences directly.
 However, I am a little worried she may be developing an attraction to my charge.
 I will have to watch the two of them and intervene if necessary.”

 Seera nodded again.
 “Understood Ranger Dreadful.
 Were there any further additions you needed to make?”

 Seera nodded and her screen folded into itself and disappeared.

-Penny lay amongst the virtual flowers for a moment.
+Penny lay amidst the virtual flowers for a moment.
 She looked up at the sky and saw the first hues of pink bleeding into the colour.
 Back home on Bast the afternoon was starting to swap shifts with the evening.